valeoai/blog/_posts/2021-01-14-explainable-driving.md

 In human-machine interactions, explainability is defined as the ability for the human user to understand the agent's logic {%cite RosenfeldR19 %}.
 The explanation is based on how the human user understands the connections between inputs and outputs of the model.
 According to {%cite doshi2017accountability %}, an explanation is a human-interpretable description of the process by which a decision-maker took a particular set of inputs and reached a particular conclusion.
 They state that in practice, an explanation should answer at least one of the three following questions:
-- *what were the main factors in the decision?*
+- *What were the main factors in the decision?*
 - *Would changing a certain factor have changed the decision?*
 - *Why did two similar-looking cases get different decisions, or vice versa?*